Pilgrim Baptist Church

 The church does not discriminate against members, applicants, or participants on the basis of race, color, nationality, or ethnic origin.

-However, as a religious institution, the church reserves the right to:
+However, as a religious institution, the church reserves the right to make decisions based on religious convictions regarding employment, membership, and participation consistent with our statement of faith.

 This policy does not waive the ministerial exception or any other exemption to anti-discrimination laws that protects religious organizations’ freedom to operate according to their sincerely held religious beliefs.